mediadrop/mediadrop/doc/install/nginx-uwsgi.rst

 Components
 ----------
-The following five components are involved in getting web requests through to mediacore with this setup.
+The following five components are involved in getting web requests through to MediaCore CE with this setup.

 ``NGINX``
    the web server

 ``uWSGI``
-   WSGI application container that serves MediaCore
+   WSGI application container that serves MediaCore CE

 ``nginx.conf``
    Your nginx configuration file.

 ``deployment.ini``
-   The MediaCore deployment file for your production server.
+   The MediaCore CE deployment file for your production server.

 ``mediacore``
    the reason we're here!